-The Company has derived 51% and 79% of its operating revenue from three and four customers, respectively.
+The Company has derived 42% and 64% of its operating revenue from five and four customers, respectively, for the nine months ended September 30, 2007 and 2006, respectively.

 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of accounts receivable and marketable securities.
 Accounts receivable are generally due within 30 days and no collateral is required.